History of Guitar:

 Did you ever think about who invented the guitar?
 Of course, no one has time to think about such questions.
 Life is so busy, and new inventions are taking us into an entirely new modern era.
 But it doesn’t mean you don’t have the right to trace back the history of your favorite instruments.
 Well, in the music world, the guitar is one of the ancient instruments.
 From ancient Greeks to Persians and Egyptians, everyone has used the guitar as a source of entertainment.
 But the question is who invented the acoustic guitar.
 Well, we have to travel back to the origin of humanity to find the answer to this question.

 The Ancient Guitars

-In ancient times, the storytellers and singers used the stringed instruments.
+In ancient times, storytellers and singers used stringed instruments.
 They were known as “bowl harps,” which then evolved into another complex instrument “tanbur.”
-Ancient Greeks used the instrument named the kitharas, whereas the Persians version was known as the “chartars.”
+Ancient Greeks used the instrument named the kitharas, whereas the Persians version was known as the “Chartars.”

 How Old Is the Guitar?

 The oldest guitar-like instrument is available at the Museum of Egyptian Antiquities in Cairo.
 The history of this ancient guitar is traced back to about 3,500 years.
 It is said that the instrument belonged to the Egyptian court singer Har-Mose.